Quantum Field Effects in Stationary Electron Spin Resonance Spectroscopy: Results and Discussion

 where $\langle\psi_1, n| = \langle\psi_1|\otimes \langle n|$ is the ground state for the qubit with $n$ photons in the cavity.
-Our measurements of the dependence of the ESR spectral characteristics on the microwave power (photon number) is also showed that in correspondence with JCM the positions of the lines of left hand side group are not dependent on photon number, at the same time the positions of the lines of right hand side group are dependent on photon number.
-The aforesaid difference between our results and JCM can be easily explained if we determine the Rabi frequency value.
-It is equaled to 28 kHz.
-Given value is substantially lesser in the same microwave power range, than the Rabi frequency values in excited by microwave power systems.
-So, for instance, in Si the Rabi frequency changes from $\approx 1 \times 10^6 rad s^{-1}$ to $\approx 4.5 \times 10^6 rad s^{-1}$ for the Si-P3 centers \cite{Yerchak_Stelmakh}.
-It means that we really have observed the quantum relaxation oscillations, predicted theoretically in Section 2A.
-The prediction of sinusoidal character (instead cosinusoidal in JCM) is also confirmed.
-The comparison with the model for dynamic of spectroscopic transitions, given in Section 2A is correct, since at modulation amplitude $H_m = 0$ the absorption cannot be registered.
-At the same time the emission can be registered, since by detection at 100 kHz the quantity which changes essentially slowly is registered like to usual ESR detection.
-Then, if to omit the part from Hamiltonian, corresponding to EM-field and z-relaxation term and to set N equaled to 1, we will have in rotating wave approximation JCM Hamiltonian for phonon subsystem.
-The linear dependence of splitting, presented in Figure 4, can be explained by the dependence of $\Omega^{RPh}$ on the static H-field, since by the change of static H-field the distance between the energy levels in qubits is also changes.
-Expanding the dependence $\Omega^{RPh}(H)$ in Taylor series and restricting by linear term (it is correct, since H-change is small), we obtain the agreement with experiment.
+Our measurements of the dependence of the ESR spectral characteristics on the microwave power (photon number) is also showed, that, in the correspondence with JCM, the positions of the lines of left side, that is, main group are not dependent on photon number in the zeroth approximation, while the positions of the lines of right hand side group are dependent on photon number in the same approximation.
+At the same time, there is some dependence of the positions of the lines of the main group in the first approximation, Figure 8.
+It is reliably detected and it is see, that it is strongly nonlinear.